simul/simul.github.io/ref/simul/plugin.md

 ### simul::sky::uid GetStormByIndex(int i)
 Get a storm ID with index i
 <a name="StaticAddWaterBuoyancyObject"></a>
-### bool StaticAddWaterBuoyancyObject(simul::terrain::WaterMeshObjectValues newObject)
+### uint StaticAddWaterBuoyancyObject(simul::terrain::WaterMeshObjectValues newObject)
 Create a water buoyancy object with a given struct that holds an array of vertices
 <a name="StaticAddWaterMaskObject"></a>
-### bool StaticAddWaterMaskObject(simul::terrain::waterMaskingObject newObject)
+### uint StaticAddWaterMaskObject(simul::terrain::waterMaskingObject newObject)
 Create a water masking object
 <a name="StaticAddWaterParticleGenerator"></a>
-### bool StaticAddWaterParticleGenerator(simul::terrain::particleGeneratorValues newGenerator, simul::terrain::particleGeneratorType newGeneratorType, simul::plugin::ExternalTexture customPlaneTexture)
+### uint StaticAddWaterParticleGenerator(simul::terrain::particleGeneratorValues newGenerator, simul::terrain::particleGeneratorType newGeneratorType, simul::plugin::ExternalTexture customPlaneTexture)
 Create a particle generator
 <a name="StaticAddWaterProbe"></a>
-### bool StaticAddWaterProbe(simul::terrain::WaterProbeValues values)
+### uint StaticAddWaterProbe(simul::terrain::WaterProbeValues values)
 Create a water probe
 <a name="StaticCloudLineQuery"></a>
 ### void StaticCloudLineQuery(int id, float startpos, float endpos, LineQueryResult res)